Czirion/Zamia-bacterial-BGCs/README.md

 scp <serveradress>/zamia-dic2020/TAXONOMY_MAGS/*bracken_kraken.report ./taxonomia_mags/
 ~~~

-In `taxonomia_mags/` use `kraken-biom` to make the `.biom` file that we need to visualize the taxonomy with Phyloseq in R. And move the resulting file to a folder named `phyloseq` inside `taxonomia_mags/`.
+In `taxonomia_mags/` use `kraken-biom` to make the `.biom` file that we need to visualize the taxonomy with Phyloseq in R. And move the resulting file to a folder named `phyloseq` inside `taxonomia_mags/`:
-The list of `bracken_kraken.report` only contains the selected MAGs with high quality.
 ~~~shell
 kraken-biom <listOfMAGsKrakenBrackenReports> --fmt json -o Zf_mags.biom

 mkdir phyloseq/
 mv Zf_mags.biom phyloseq/
 ~~~
+(The list of `bracken_kraken.report` only contains the selected MAGs with high quality)

 Copy the `metadatos.csv` file to `taxonomia_mags/` to be able to use Phyloseq.
 The Phyloseq script can be found in `phyloseq_mags.Rmd` in this repository.

 ## BGC Mining

+For each of the genera of interest for which MAGs were obtained (*Bacillus*, *Peribacillus*, *Rhizobium*, *Bradyrhizobium*, *Phyllobacterium*) follow the next steps.

+All of the next steps are preformed in the local machine:

 ### Download genomes from NCBI

-In the [Assembly database](https://www.ncbi.nlm.nih.gov/assembly) of the NCBI search the genera of interest (*Bacillus*, *Peribacillus*, *Rhizobium*, *Bradyrhizobium*, *Phyllobacterium*).
+In the [Assembly database](https://www.ncbi.nlm.nih.gov/assembly) of the NCBI search the genus of interest.
 Apply the required filters:
 - Status: Latest
 - Assmebly level: Complete genome
 - Genomic representation: Complete
 - Exclude: Exclude anomalous

 Select Download Assemblies, choosing RefSeq as a source.

-Move all genomes to a new folder named `zamia-dic2020/genomas/publicos/fasta/` and decompress them:
+Move all genomes to a new folder named `zamia-dic2020/genomas/publicos/fasta/`.
+And decompress them:
 ~~~shell
 gunzip *
 ~~~